nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 ## CAMPING!
 (The Camp Action)

-As you explore, the GM builds up a secret "Hope" tally.
-Once you have accrued ten points or more, your leader can choose to take a Camp Action.
+The party Leader can choose to take a Camp Action at any time in the dungeon.
+This requires Light and Rations, however.

 **TIME:** 6 Turns (1 hour; light required, unless *entire* party has infravision!)

-**REQUIRES:** 1 Ration Each (expended!), 10+ Hope (expended)
+**REQUIRES:** 1 Ration Each (expended!)

 First, **EACH PLAYER PICKS ONE:**